-A study of the structure, function, and regulation of hormones in selected groups of vertebrates with emphasis on mammalian systems.
+A study of the structure, function, and regulation of hormones in humans.
+Principles are presented within the context of cellular/molecular biology and classical organ physiology.
 Three hours lecture, three hours laboratory per week.

-BIO 432 HISTOLOGY W/LAB 4 CREDITS
+BIO 432 HISTOLOGY W/LAB

 A microscopic study of vertebrate tissue organization and structure.
 Epithelial, connective, muscle, and nervous tissues are looked at both individually and in combination as they form the organs and organ systems of the body.
 Laboratory work includes detailed microscopic study of prepared material.
 Three hours lecture, three hours laboratory per week.